Beginner rock guitar lessons for n00bs and rusty rockers

 If you have an amplifier, you need a guitar cord.
 No two ways about it.
 And it doesn't hurt to have a spare around either.

 How you play your guitar is as personal an experience as it is a technical one.
 You can rip up the neck at supersonic speeds, but without putting some feeling into your playing, it's only going to sound so-so.

-Part of developing your sound comes from the guitar pick you choose - or choose not - to use.
+Part of developing your sound comes from the guitar pick (or plectrum) you choose - or choose not - to use.
 Some people pick up guitar and start strumming, using only their fingers and nails.
 They might take to finger picking right away.
 They never get around to using a pick, maybe even finding it restrictive.
 You'll find this a lot when a guitarist sticks with acoustic guitar.

 Most rock musicians will play using a pick, though.
 Picks come in all shapes and sizes, not to mention their different thickness guages.
 When you start free guitar lessons for beginners, you might try out a thin pick, then based on your playing, move to a medium or thick.
 As I was learning, I started with thins and now play with mediums.

 As pick thickness increases, they become more rigid.
 Not only does this affect your attack on the strings, it also affects the tones produced.
 A thin pick will produce a softer tone, while medium and thick provide a more solid, heavy tone.

 Another playing accessory is a slide.
 While slide guitar isn't something easy to master, it can't hurt to tell you a bit about slides here.

 Truthfully, you could use just about anything for a slide.
 A beer bottle, a copper pipe, heck even a juice glass.
 But you'll have the most success early on with a pre-made glass or steel tube slide.
 You can get these pretty inexpensively at the music store, usually around $10.